Jack Gold

-Jacob M. "Jack" Gold (28 June 1930 – 9 August 2015) was a British film and television director.
+Jacob M. Gold (28 June 1930 – 9 August 2015) was a British film and television director.
 He was part of the British realist tradition which followed the Free Cinema movement.

 Career

-Jacob M. Gold was born in London, the son of Charles and Minnie (née Elbery) Gold.
+Jacob M. Gold was born on 28 June 1930, in North London, the son of Charles and Minnie (née Elbery) Gold.

-He attended University College London.
+He studied Economics and Law at University College London.
 After leaving UCL, he began his career as a film editor on the BBC's Tonight programme.
 Gold became a freelance documentary filmmaker, making dramas as a platform for his social and political observations.

-For television, his best known work is The Naked Civil Servant (1975), based on Quentin Crisp's 1968 book of the same name and starring John Hurt.
+For television, his best known work is The Naked Civil Servant (1975), based on Quentin Crisp's 1968 book of the same name and starring John Hurt, which won the Grand Prize at the San Remo Film Festival.
 He had previously directed the 1964 crime series Call the Gun Expert for the BBC.